zhaoyonghe/Email-System/README.txt

 DATA
 .

-4. Empty user name is considered as a format error and will be reported in mail-in (3rd message in tests/00008).
+4. Empty user name is considered as a format error and will be reported in mail-in.
 For example, this will cause "Current mail message is invalid: the format is incorrect or the sender is invalid!":

 MAIL FROM:<reinsure>